 The clown triggerfish has large white spots on its black belly and small black spots on its yellow back.
 It has a thick, white band under the eye and bright, yellow-orange lips.
 Its sharp teeth help it consume a diet of shelled animals.

 Clown triggerfish are generally shy and solitary but can be very aggressive.
 Some may charge or attack intruders.
 When hiding from predators, triggerfish lock themselves into small openings with their trigger fin and bite down on coral or rock to ensure their safety.

 These fish can be found in clear, coastal waters and around coral reefs as deep as 75 meters.

-The Clown Triggerfish’s diet consists of sea urchins, crabs, crustaceans, and mollusks.
+The clown triggerfish’s diet consists of sea urchins, crabs, crustaceans and mollusks.

-The Clown Triggerfish is uncommon in coral reefs.
-It does not appear on the IUCN Red List.
+This fish does not appear on the IUCN Red List.

-Larger fish and sharks
+Larger fish and sharks prey upon clown triggerfish.

 Experience a 4D movie, explore behind the scenes, meet our experts and come face to face with amazing animals.